powsybl/powsybl-core/docs/grid_features/network_modifications.md

 #### Connection
 This modification is used to connect a given generator.

-If the generator terminal is regulating then it also set its target voltage if an acceptable value is found.
+If the generator terminal is regulating then it will also set its target voltage if an acceptable value is found.

 Class: `ConnectGenerator`